New war crimes trial for former Kosovo PM Haradinaj

 Mr Haradinaj, a popular figure among many Kosovans who stepped down as prime minister to face his original trial at The Hague, showed no emotion when Judge Robinson ordered the retrial.

-No date was set immediately for the retrial.'Miscarriage of justice'
+No date was set immediately for the retrial.

 The three accused now face a partial retrial on the charge of committing "crimes through a joint criminal enterprise".

 They are accused of seeking to impose KLA control on the Dukagjin area of western Kosovo by attacking local civilians.
 Forty civilians were allegedly murdered in the area.

 The KLA was fighting Yugoslav security forces at the time, in its campaign to win independence from Serbia for the mainly ethnic Albanian province.